-- To promote the safety of your customers whilst on the premises consider using polycarbonate or toughened glass after a certain time or during a specific event. - Ensure that you promptly clear away any empty glasses or abandoned drinks from the bar, tables or outside areas. - Under the Regulatory Reform (Fire Safety) Order 2005 you must risk assess your premises.
+- To promote the safety of your customers whilst on the premises consider using polycarbonate or toughened glass after a certain time or during a specific event. - Ensure that you promptly clear away any empty glasses or abandoned drinks from the bar, tables or outside areas. - Did you know that licensed premises are regularly prosecuted for not having carried out adequate fire risk assessments? - Under the Regulatory Reform (Fire Safety) Order 2005 you must risk assess your premises.
 Fire Safety Officers can offer advice to assist you with your assessment.
 For further information please contact: